 Looking for more than a night or two nearby?
 We’ve rounded up Favorite Winter Getaways from Northern Virginia by Plane, Train, and Auto to inspire your next trip.
 Whether you’re craving time in the city or toes in the sand, we have tips for trips that are easy to reach from Northern VA, Happy travel!

-Whatever January events are on your list, we hope you’ll have plenty of time to explore and enjoy the Northern Virginia area.
-Know of more fun January events in Northern Virginia?
-Please share your tips in the comments below.
-Thanks and have a happy and fun-filled start to 2020!
+Whatever January events are on your list, we hope you’ll have plenty of time to explore and enjoy the Northern Virginia area. we wish you a happy, healthy, and fun-filled start to 2021!